adiastra/Laser-Projector-Controller/README.md

 The Arduino board should share a ground with the DB25 connector

 The interlockOut pin should connect to pin 4 of ILDA DB25 and the interlockIn pin should connect to pin 17 of the ILDA DB2.
 This is how the Arduino detects if there is a closed circuit.
 A 10k resistor can be used on these pins connected to ground to aleviate any float foltage when the circuit is broken.

+The delay times for eacg delay type are configurable at the top of the sketch. note that SHUTTER_DELAY should be the shortest, followed by INTERLOCK_DELAY and BOOT_DELAY should be the longest (all in milliseconds).

+MESSAGE_DELAY can be whatever you want as it only controls how often messages repeat in the serial readout.